CHRONOLOGY OF LAGUNA BEACH

 1940: Population – 4,460

 1941: World War II – The bombing of Pearl Harbor brought widespread fear of invasion.
 Japanese farming families from Emerald Bay were interned.
 Armed Coast Guardsmen with dogs patrolled the beaches and bluffs.
 A local unit of the Observer Corps was formed to track aircraft along the coastline and stayed active until about 1958.
 The wartime blackout lasted four years.
 The Hotel Laguna became quarters for El Toro’s Marine officers, some of whom decide to make their home in Laguna after the war.
-The Pageant of the Masters closed for the duration.
+The Pageant of the Masters closed for the duration of the war.

 1944: Government – New Council/Manager government was started with non-elected rotating mayor from the council.